 Here is all you need to know about the Rohith Vemula suicide case:

 1. The clash between students and right-wing members

 In the first week of August 2015, five Ambedkar Students Union (ASA) members, including Rohith Vemula, were protesting against the hanging of 1993 Mumbai-blasts accused Yakub Memon.
-The members of Akhil Bharatiya Vidyarthi Parishad (ABVP) called their actions anti-Indian and the ABVP Unit President, N. Susheel Kumar, called the ASA members “goons” on social media.
+The members of Akhil Bharatiya Vidyarthi Parishad (ABVP) called their actions anti-national and the ABVP Unit President, N. Susheel Kumar, called the ASA members “goons” on social media.
 Two days later, on August 7th, Susheel, along with his brother Vishnu, who is a member of Bharatiya Janata Yuva Morcha, was admitted to a private hospital alleging that ASA students, including Rohith, had assaulted him in his hostel room.

 Unverified: According to some hospital reports, Susheel Kumar had been admitted for ‘acute appendicitis’ and not assault.

 Coincidently, a month prior to this attack (ie: in July 2015), HCU had stopped paying Rohith his monthly stipend of Rs 25,000.
 His friends alleged that this decision was due to the growing tension between ABVP and ASA.
 After the clash in August, the university set up an inquiry against Rohith and the four other ASA members allegedly involved in the stand-off.
 At first, the five PhD students, supposedly all Dalits, were banned from entering common areas on campus and were restricted from participating in Students’ Union elections.
 By September, the penalty had increased to total suspension from the university.
 This was when the five of them set up a tent inside the campus and began a hunger protest.

 Unverified: HCU have justified it the denied salary because of a delay in Rohith’s paperwork, and not because of the hostility between the ASA and the ABVP.